Annmixiu/MTANet/README.md

 ## Download the pre-trained model

-Refer to the contents of the folder: pre-train model
+Refer to the contents of the folder: [pre-train model(pre-train%20model).

 ## Special thanks